-- (d) A person may operate a solid fuel-fired heating device in an area for which the department has declared a PM-2.5 air quality episode under 18 AAC 50.246 or under emergency episode provisions included in a local air quality plan incorporated in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030, only if - (1) visible emissions or opacity from the solid fuel-fired heating device is below the opacity limits identified in the episode announcement for that area as defined in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030; or (2) the owner or operator of the solid fuel-fired heating device obtains a written temporary waiver from the department or local air quality control program from the opacity limits identified in the episode announcement; the department or local air quality program may grant a temporary waiver after considering - (A) financial hardship information provided by the owner or operator; - (B) technical feasibility information provided by the owner or operator; - (C) potential impact to locations with populations sensitive to exposure to PM-2.5; locations under this subparagraph include hospitals, schools, child care facilities, health clinics, long-term care facilities, assisted living homes, and senior centers; - (D) mitigation measures implemented by the owner or operator to prevent adverse health impacts to individuals sensitive to exposure to PM-2.5; and (E) the contribution of the device to the exceedance of the PM-2.5 concentration triggering the episode announcement. - (3) the department has not prohibited operation under 18 AAC 50.075(e). - (e) The department may prohibit operation of a solid fuel-fired heating device in an area for which the department has declared a PM-2.5 air quality episode under emergency episode provisions included in a local air quality plan incorporated in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030, only if - (1) the announcement identifies the air quality zone(s); and - (2) the announcement identifies exemptions as identified in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030.
+(d) A person may operate a solid fuel-fired heating device in an area for which the department has declared a PM-2.5 air quality episode under 18 AAC 50.246 or under emergency episode provisions included in a local air quality plan incorporated in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030, only if

+(1) visible emissions or opacity from the solid fuel-fired heating device is below the opacity limits identified in the episode announcement for that area as defined in the State Air Quality Control Plan, adopted by reference in 18 AAC 50.030; or (2) the owner or operator of the solid fuel-fired heating device obtains a written temporary waiver from the department or local air quality control program from the opacity limits identified in the episode announcement; the department or local air quality program may grant a temporary waiver after considering

+(A) financial hardship information provided by the owner or operator;

+(B) technical feasibility information provided by the owner or operator; (C) potential impact to locations with populations sensitive to exposure to PM-2.5; locations under this subparagraph include hospitals, schools, child care facilities, health clinics, long-term care facilities, assisted living homes, and senior centers;

+(D) mitigation measures implemented by the owner or operator to prevent adverse health impacts to individuals sensitive to exposure to PM-2.5; and (E) the contribution of the device to the exceedance of the PM-2.5 concentration triggering the episode announcement.

+(3) the department has not prohibited operation under 18 AAC 50.075(e).

+(e) The department may prohibit operation of a solid fuel-fired heating device in an area for which the department has declared a PM-2.5 air quality episode under emergency episode provisions included in a local air quality plan incorporated in the State Air Quality Control Plan.
+The declaration must specify:

+(1) the air quality control zone affected by the prohibitation;

+(2) any applicable exceptions to the prohibition; and

+(3) that operators shall withhold fuel from non-exempt devices and ensure that combustion, as evidenced by visible smoke from a chimney, has ceased within three hours of the effective time of the declaration.

 Air advisories are established under 18 AAC 50.245 and 18 AAC 50.246(b), which sets forth that "the department will declare an air quality advisory if, in its judgment, air quality or atmospheric dispersion conditions exist that might threaten public health".
 If the department declares an air quality advisory it may request voluntary emission curtailment actions.
-For $PM{2.5}$, the department declares air advisories in the FNSB nonattainment area when pollutant concentrations have reached, or are expected to reach, 15 μ g/m3 using a 24-hr rolling average of 1-hr BAM or other DEC-approved monitoring equipment data indicating air quality conditions exist that might threaten public health or, alternatively, using meteorological data indicating atmospheric dispersion conditions exist that might threaten public health.
+For $PM{2.5}$, the department declares air advisories in the FNSB nonattainment area when pollutant concentrations have reached, or are expected to reach, 15 μg/m3 using a 24-hr rolling average of 1-hr BAM or other DEC-approved monitoring equipment data indicating air quality conditions exist that might threaten public health or, alternatively, using meteorological data indicating atmospheric dispersion conditions exist that might threaten public health.

+1 abic 7.12-5

-Table 7.12-3 FNSB Nonattainment Area PM{2.5} Advisory/Alert Level
+FNSB Nonattainment Area PM2.5 Advisory/Alert Level

-Туре 24-hour Average PM {2.5} Concentration (μg/m3) Advisory/Alert 15
+Туре 24-hour Average

+PM {2.5} Concentration

+(ug/m^3)